FlexW/flask-mode/README.md

 ## Features

 - Starting and killing flask server from emacs
-- Run flask tests from emacs and seeing results
+- Run flask tests from emacs and see results
 - Run flask shell in emacs
 - Run flask cli commands from emacs